It is a method of using event message routine as a function of Visual C#.

 When using WndProc, the event message routine is called whenever all events related to the application are generated.

-please add the source code related to the event message routine manually.
+When using WndProc in Visual C#, the corresponding code cannot be generated automatically, please add the source code related to the event message routine manually.

 Create the function according to the following procedure.